 in North Devon

 When you come away on holiday, finding pet friendly places to visit, eat and stay shouldn’t be a dog’s dinner.
-These days many businesses are thoughtful when it comes to your four-legged friend, whether you are looking for self-catering accommodation, dog-friendly hotel rooms, a decent pub or advice on places to walk the dog.
+These days many businesses are thoughtful when it comes to your four-legged friend, whether you are looking for self-catering accommodation, a decent pub or advice on places to walk the dog.

 However, we aren't always so great at shouting (woofing!) about our dog-friendly credentials so, as a team of dog lovers, we've pooled our local knowledge to bring to your the official guide to the best spots in North Devon for dog-friendly days out.
 Read on for a selection of our favourite dog-friendly beaches in North Devon (as well as some pubs and places to eat).

 So, you’ve found your little piece of paradise by the sea, but are dogs allowed there?
 The answer can vary greatly within just a few miles or even metres.
 Our own Woolacombe Beach is one that allows dogs all year, with just a few restrictions.
 During peak season (May to September) we ask that you stick to clearly marked dog friendly zones.
 The rest of the year though (October to April) smaller crowds mean you can roam where you like - miles of sand and clean waves are here for you to enjoy.
 Perfect for dog-friendly holidays.

 Similar rules are in place on Barricane Beach just down the coast too (mix of dog friendly and dog free zones).
 Putsborough has plenty of flat sand and doggy bins provided but some restrictions in place too (as you descend the steps to the beach, the right side is for dogs, the left dog free).